Oxford Instruments, a leading provider of advanced plasma processing solutions,…

 Just as for the Bosch process, this technique also uses SF6 to provide fluorine radicals for silicon etching.
 The silicon is removed in the form of SiF4, which is volatile.

 The main difference is in the mechanism of sidewall passivation and mask protection.
-Rather than using a fluorocarbon polymer, this process relies on forming a blocking layer of oxide/fluoride (SiOxFy) on the sidewalls (around 10-20nm thick), this forms at the cryogenic temperatures used and the layer inhibits the attack on the underlying Si layer by the fluorine radicals.
+Rather than using a fluorocarbon polymer, this process relies on forming a blocking layer of oxide/fluoride (SiOxFy) on the sidewalls (around 10-20 nm thick), this forms at the cryogenic temperatures used and the layer inhibits the attack on the underlying Si layer by the fluorine radicals.

 The low temperature and low bias operation also assists in reducing the etch rate of the mask material, which is normally either photoresist or silicon dioxide.

-Micro-mould created using the Cryo process
+Micro-mould created using the cryo process

 Si waveguide etch

-Smooth sidewall cryogenic DSE (no scallops).
+Smooth sidewall cryogenic DSiE (no scallops).

 Courtesy TU Twente